 One of the biggest decisions is establishing which type of procedure is right for you.
 The 2 most popular types of hair transplant are FUE (follicular unit extraction) and FUT (follicular unit transplantation).

 These procedures sound similar — and in some ways they are.
-Both FUE and FUT offer excellent success rates and create lifelong results.
+Both FUE and FUT offer excellent hair transplant success rates and create lifelong results.

 But there are also notable differences between FUT and FUE procedures.
 When it comes to cost, appearance, recovery time and how the procedure works, there are certain distinctions you should be aware of before you make your treatment choice.